ASISaga/theme.asisaga.com/docs/specifications.md

 ---

 ## Purpose
-- Ensure consistent use of containers, rows, and columns across all layouts.
+- Ensure consistent use of bootstrap containers, rows, and columns across all layouts.
 - Provide a clear taxonomy of layouts, organized by base templates and specialized archetypes.
 - Act as a living contract for collaborators, encoding both technical rules and structural patterns.